 Reserved Credit - Upon approval by the unit and the Graduate College, undergraduate ASU seniors with at least a 3.0 cumulative GPA may reserve up to 12 graduate-level credit hours (6 credits of which may be 400-level), for possible use towards a future ASU graduate program.
-Reserved courses must have grades of "B" or better for use in a future graduate program and have been completed within 3 years.
+Reserved courses must have grades of "B" or better for use in a future graduate program and have been completed within 3 years of enrollment in the graduate program.
 Courses must be officially reserved in the Degree Audit System (DARS) for eligibility, and may not be used towards any baccalaureate graduation requirement.
 Students may not exceed the 12-credit hour pre-admission policy.